cyberholics/Malicious-URL-detector/README.md

 - **Pipfile & Pipfile.lock** These are configuration files used for managing Python dependencies and packages in this project

 - **dockerfile** This is a docker image file for deploying the model to docker container

+If you have any questions, reach out to me via email at victorkingoshimua@gmail.com